Update: The CDC’s Temporary Eviction Moratorium was extended until July 31st, 2021.

 The temporary eviction moratorium to prevent the spread of the coronavirus went into effect Sept.
-4, 2020 and ends Dec.
-31, 2021 as ordered by the Centers for Disease Control.
+4, 2020 and ends July 31st, 2021 as ordered by the Centers for Disease Control (CDC).
+The CDC announced on June 24, 2021 that it would extend the moratorium through July and that it is intended to be the final extension.
 This order only halts evictions for nonpayment of rent and requires renters to meet certain eligibility requirements.
 The CDC issued the order under Section 361 of the Public Health Service Act to prevent an increase of movement and potential homelessness that could spread COVID-19 and worsen the public health crisis.
 It’s important to note the order states, “This Order does not apply in any state, local, territorial, or tribal area with a moratorium on residential evictions that provides the same or greater level of public-health protection than the requirements listed in this Order.”

 The pandemic has caused a historical economic crisis and financial hardship everywhere – this order affects renters and landlords differently so it’s important to understand the implications for both parties.
 Below we have provided a guide to the moratorium as well as FAQs to answer common questions relating to the eviction moratorium.
 Remember to always check your local and state laws regarding evictions during this time and consult a real estate attorney if you have specific questions.